Data & insights

 Jun 13, 2026 · 7 min read

 Rates for dog influencers are one of the most searched — and least transparent — data points in pet marketing.
 Brands routinely overpay when they don't know the going rate, or miss high-quality creators by anchoring to the wrong price signals.
-This page aggregates rate data from multiple sources to give brands and creators an honest benchmark.
+This page benchmarks what dog creators actually charge, using first-party Dogfluence data alongside the public industry sources.

 Last updated June 2026, refreshed monthly with new platform data from Dogfluence.